YiannisRoss/dm-assistant/README.md

 ## Installation

 #### **_No installation is needed to run this for your game._**
 Click on [this link](https://fierce-wave-86598.herokuapp.com/) to access dm-assistant.
-The hosting website will save your account details, as well as all characters and maps you create.
-The database is persistent, meaning it is stored for you to access even after you close the browser or restart your computer.
+The hosting website will save your account details, as well as all characters and maps you create. ~~The database is persistent, meaning it is stored for you to access even after you close the browser or restart your computer.~~ The database is persistent for a small amount of time on the online hosted version, meaning that your uploaded images will disappear at some point.
+An online persistence solution with AWS is in the works.

 ### Authentication